Source Gaming

 Shockingly, Muimui has some skin in all this talk of divinity and supercomputers.
 A particularly interesting piece of Xenoblade merch is the Siren model kit, letting fans assemble the historic Artifice themselves, but what’s more relevant to us is all the lore on the pre-Alrest Earth it comes bundled with.
 Apparently, Muimui bought these ancient texts off a salvager, couldn’t decipher them, and shared them with us in an attempt to get his money’s worth.
 From his blurb, we learn that he’s still working on Blades, hoping to uncover the secrets of the Aegis, and looking to surpass Rosa.
 Wait, assuming this was written after that whole incident, does that mean he wasn’t arrested?
 Did the brave Ardainian militants fail us?!
 I’m not even sure if his excerpt’s canon, but since what I’m about to say kinda falls apart if it isn’t, let’s just roll with it…

 Yet another theme Xenoblade enjoys is “passing the torch to the next generation.”
-Whether the youth are learning from their elders or risking their lives to dethrone them, what they manage to accomplish throughout the saga is astounding.
-It’s most apparent in XC3, where Ouroboros topple a society that’s built atop countless young people’s suffering.
+Whether the youth are learning from their elders or risking their lives to dethrone them, they’re always striving for a better future.
+It’s most apparent in XC3, wherein Ouroboros topple a society that’s built atop countless young people’s suffering.
 But beyond that, the games have plenty of wiser allies whose roles are to mentor their peers.
 In XC2, they’re Mòrag and Zeke, with Rex, Nia, and Tora being the ones to usher in a new age.
 In turn, their biggest obstacles are stagnant geezers, including King Eulogimenos, Praetor Amalthus, and, of course, Muimui.
 Some can’t help but change their minds, others are beyond saving, and one or two simply drop off the face of Alrest, but regardless, they’re all great foils to our protagonists.
-For his part, Muimui strives to ensure Blades remain the soulless lackeys Klaus originally intended them to be, failing to understand what makes Poppi so much better than his pale imitations.
+For his part, Muimui works to ensure Blades remain the soulless lackeys Klaus originally intended them to be, failing to understand what makes Poppi so much better than his pale imitations.
 However, if Tora hadn’t met Rex when he did, he probably wouldn’t have turned out much better than his old foe.
 That’s why, when Tora expresses his gratitude to Poppi and the rest of his found family, I believe him.

 I could keep talking about Xenoblade and its unforgettable characters for a while longer, but I think this is all I’m gonna get out of a joke villain from his game’s most nonsensical chapter.
-Although I’m still leaning toward XC3 as my favorite in the series, its predecessor’s kept me enthralled in ways only Monolith Soft could manage.
-This entry’s pacing and gameplay have their rough edges, hence my earlier mention of Alrest’s “baffling rules and decisions,” but its peaks are as high as Rhadamanthus itself.
+Although I spent months bouncing between XC2 and 3 as my favorite in the series, I’ve since settled on the former.
+Its pacing and gameplay have their rough edges, hence my earlier mention of Alrest’s “baffling rules and decisions,” but its peaks are as high as Rhadamanthus itself.
 One reason I chose to express this via Tora and Muimui of all pairings is that I think Nopon play a larger part in XC2’s excellence than others give them credit for.
 Argentum’s among my favorite areas in the game, the side quests are made infinitely more entertaining by their antics, and Tora’s an invaluable addition to the combat and story.
-Then there’s Muimui, whose bizarre role in a segment I’d call underrated, and memorable English voice acting (well done, Jonathan Keeble), yielded an antagonist I couldn’t help but love.
+Then there’s Muimui, whose bizarre role in a segment I’d call underrated, and memorable English voice acting (well done, Jonathan Keeble), resulted in an antagonist I couldn’t help but love.
 You know, when Klaus made the bold proclamation that he’d move mankind “one step closer to the divine,” we were probably supposed to think he’d stepped out of line.
 But we’d have never met gaming’s greatest sleazeballs if not for his decision, so I’d say he succeeded.
 Klaus, thank you for giving all Nopon life!